 - How might actionable intelligence be produced by autonomous agents?

 - How might Natural Language Processing and associated fields bring about improvements in regards to the interface between computers and analysts?

 - What may be done to inspire trust and confidence in autonomous agents?

 Interested parties should contact the funding provider directly for further information regarding any restrictions that may apply.

-This event is open to businesses, organisations, innovators and academics.
+This event is open to businesses, organisations, innovators and academics in the UK.
 Experienced innovators with expertise in the following areas are welcome to apply:

 - Machine learning

 - Machine intelligence